MicrosoftDocs/entra-docs/docs/external-id/customers/concept-native-authentication-user-attribute-builder.md

         }
     ```

 - To build [custom attributes](concept-user-attributes.md#custom-user-attributes), use `UserAttribute.Builder` class's `customAttribute()` method.
-The method accepts the custom attributes programmable name, and the value of the attribute:
+The method accepts the custom attributes' programmable name, and the value of the attribute:

      ```kotlin
         val userAttributes = UserAttributes.Builder